mchini/dev-brain-lab/content/_index.md

 ---
 title: "Chini Lab"
 summary: "Chini Lab at GIGA–ULiège.
-We study how neural activity emerges in early development with in-vivo electrophysiology and computational neuroscience."
+We study how neural activity emerges in early development from a systems and computational neuroscience perspective."
 image:
   filename: "media/og/home.png"
 type: landing